RuPaul’s Drag Race – Season 12, The Grand Finale. Ready for a re-cap?

 We first met Aiden in Episode 2.
 Aiden always felt a bit inexperienced to really go the distance in this competition.
 She left us in Episode 6, Snatch Game was her downfall.
 She will be remembered for her commitment to making a wig earn its keep.

 A seasoned New York queen, Brita was first into the work-room in Episode 1 and made a strong start.
 However, from thereon in it was hard-going for Brita.
 She got the villain-of-the-season edit, which suggests that she was a bit of a headache for the production crew.
 Episode 7 saw her lip-syncing for her third (and last) time.

 Super-likeable Crystal hit the ground running from Episode 1.
 But then things got a bit rocky.
 There’s so much to love about Crystal, but it’s taken her a while to find her feet in this competition.
 But she’s made it all the way to Top 3.

 We first met Dahlia in Episode 2.
 She looks great, and she’s got plenty of sass.
 The improv challenge proved to be her downfall and she was the first to leave the show, saying goodbye in Episode 3.
 However, she’s going to be forever haunted by that sexy broccoli costume – the cameos have been totally overdone.
 Who finds this funny?
 No one.
 Hopefully she can turn it into a merch opportunity.

 Her mother makes her outfits and she’s big on Instagram.
 Finishing in the top-two of Episode 1 demonstrated that Gigi is more than just a look-queen, she’s got some personality.
 What we didn’t expect is that Gigi is an all-round talent.
 Beyond the looks – which are flawless – she’s funny, she’s got personality, and she can do back-flips.
-She’s in the Top 3.
+She made it to the Top 3.

 We first met Jaida in Episode 2.
 She’s beautiful, she’s funny, and she also makes all of her own clothes.
-Jaida is the kind of all-rounder who is going to make it to the finish line in this show.
-She is drag excellence.
-She’s made it to the Top 3.
+Jaida is the kind of all-rounder who always looked like she was going to make it to the finish line in this show.
+She didn’t just make Top 3, she snatched the trophy and wears the crown.